-Advanced or doctorate degrees in counseling psychology are also available.
+Advanced or doctorate degrees in psychology are also available.
 These degrees take about five years to complete; four years for classes, and an internship in the fifth year.
 Doctoral level counseling psychologists from an accredited program also typically sit for licensure.
 For those in doctoral programs and seeking internships, the military offers a number of possibilities at military hospitals in exchange for a number of years of military service.

 Training in counseling psychology differs from training in clinical psychology.
 Counselors work more on solutions to daily problems that arise and must be addressed for an individual or family to function in healthy ways, while clinical psychologists specialize more on assessing individuals for serious mental health illnesses, and treating those illnesses.

 If you are interested in counseling psychology and working with military members and their families, several diverse employment opportunities are available.
 Request information from psychology schools to get started in this rewarding and in-demand career.